 This is a surprisingly important point that can often be forgotten.
 You may have a strong message, beautiful wording, perfect structure, but are your lyrics singable?
 Some worlds naturally do not flow into each other.
 Even though they may be in separate lines, having an abrupt change in words can take us out of the illusions.
 Like the last section, read over your lyrics time and time again.
 Every word should follow naturally into the next.

 This can get very technical and something top lyricists are amazing at especially rappers.
 Scanning is where you line up words in patterns of stressed and unstressed syllables.
 Getting this right can really make some basic lyrics into the next hit song.

-This is also where you want to check if any of the rhyme schemes seem unusual.
 Whereas these words may still flow, they will leave the lyrics feeling disjointed.
 A rhyming dictionary can be a good reference and help you check this.

 You now need to fill in all the gaps.
 You have every essential aspect ready, the rest of the lyrics just need finalising.
 This should happen quite naturally.
 This is a more simple stage compared to the others, but probably a long one.
 You will end up tweaking your draft many times.
 You want the lyrics to be perfect, so scrutinisation will be extreme.